davewhiteland/compsci-superbasics/collections/_file-system/current-directory.md

 ### Change directory

-To change into the directory `foo`, do this:
+To change into the directory `pictures`, do this:

-    cd foo
+    cd pictures

-...but this will only work if the directory `foo` is in the current directory.
+...but this will only work if the directory `pictures` is in the current directory.
 If it isn't, you'll need to provide a [path]({{ site.baseurl }}/files/paths) to it.